41 Fun Youth Group Icebreakers

 Name that Person

 Divide the group into two teams.
 Have everyone write down five things that few people know about them, in order of difficulty.
 Gather the cards, keeping them separated by teams.
 The other team gets to guess who it is, receiving five points if the first guess is right and one point less for each clue after that.
 The team with the most points at the end wins.
 This game can be a great youth ice breaker in talking about how no one really knows a person truly besides themselves and God.

 This game is best with a large group.
 Tell the group that, without speaking, they have to line up in order of height.
-Once this is done, try alphabetically by first name, alphabetically by last name, or even birthdate.
+Once this is done, try lining up alphabetically by first name, last name, or even birthdate.
 The group will have fun figuring out how to communicate with gestures.
 To keep the pace up and the laughs flowing, play some music and put them on a timer.
 With the right adult guidance, this game can become plenty of fun and it forces the children to get creative so that they can share their message with others without using any words whatsoever.